6 Ways to Help Kids Beat Seasonal Allergies

-Sophia had to miss her first two field days at the elementary school due to her severe seasonal allergies.
+My youngest daughter had to miss her first two field days at the elementary school due to her severe seasonal allergies.
 It was the saddest thing ever.
-Field Day is the most anticipated day for a first-grader, especially when you are as active as Sophia.
+Field Day is the most anticipated day for a first-grader, especially when you are as active as she is.
 I hated seeing her so upset, but we just weren’t finding anything to make it easier for her to be outside without also feeling miserable.

-Thankfully, she’s managed to attend her last couple of field days, but only because we took steps to help alleviate her allergies.
+Thankfully, she was able to attend field days eventually, but only because we took steps to help alleviate her allergies.
 Because, like clockwork, the allergies show up right around the same time field day is scheduled.
-While I can’t change the pollen counts (oh how I wish I could!), I can still do something about Sophia’s indoor environment and her overall experience with allergies.
+While I can’t change the pollen counts (oh how I wish I could!), I can still do something about my daughter’s indoor environment and her overall experience with allergies.
 I was actually really surprised about how much doing these things actually helps!

 6 Ways to Help Kids Beat Seasonal Allergies

 I thought it seemed silly at first, but it is so important to make your allergic child strip down after being outside.
 I have her put on clean clothes and put the ones she had on while playing outside immediately into the wash.
 It’s amazing how much pollen they can pick up just walking home from the bus stop or playing in the yard for a while, and the less they are exposed to it the more comfortable they will be allergy-wise.